HKBU-VSComputing/2022_MM_DMAE-Mocap/README.md

 ```

 Similar to ``Inference``, the way to reconstruct and complete, the evaluation script is configured by [util/config.py](util/config.py).
 In default, we visualize the inference results and the ground-truth at ``data/shelf/output/eval_snapshot`` directory.
 You can find the metrics in the command console as the output and also are saved at ``data/shelf/output/eval.log``.
+If you want to evaluate the framework without D-MAE, you need to add ``--no-dmae`` to the end of the command line, i.e. ``python evaluate.py --no-dmae``.

 Overall, output data would be organized as follows: